zerothi/sisl/README.md

 [![Build Status](https://travis-ci.org/zerothi/sids.svg?branch=master)](https://travis-ci.org/zerothi/sids)

-The single incentive for dense simulation toolbox provides a simple toolbox for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.
+The system incentive for dense simulation toolbox provides a simple toolbox for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.